CRM Automation: 10 Workflows That Can Save Your Sales Team 20+ Hours Per Week

 Making It Actually Work (Not Just Sound Good)

-- ➤ Start small: Pick two workflows from this list.
+Here's where most companies mess up: they get excited, turn on a bunch of workflows, and then wonder why adoption is terrible.- ➤ Start small: Pick two workflows from this list.
 Get them running smoothly.
 Then add more.

 - ➤ Get your team's input: The reps who live in your CRM automation software daily know exactly what's painful.
 Ask them.